-- Overall learning goals: Each classroom or grade-level publicly tracks a number of class-based and individual goals, including progress toward ELA and math benchmarks, as well as sight word recognition, progression in STEP reading levels, letter/sound mastery, and more.
+• Overall learning goals: Each classroom or grade-level tracks a number of class-based and individual goals publicly, including progress toward ELA and math benchmarks, as well as sight word recognition, progression in STEP reading levels, letter/sound mastery, and more.
 All of these assessments are aligned with the Common Core State Standards.
 Each teacher defines his or her specific data-tracker approach, but all Rocketship classrooms display individual student goals and progress to student goals.
-For example, some classrooms use frogs that jump from lily-pad to lily-pad; others use "rocketships" to align with school mascots (see Appendix A-21 for a photo of a classroom goal tracker). - Online Learning Programs goals: Each student sets individualized goals for the week in their Online Learning Programs (OLPs) Log.
+For example, some classrooms use frogs that jump from lily-pad to lily-pad; others use "rocketships" to align with school mascots (see Appendix A-21 for a photo of a classroom goal tracker).

+• Online Learning Programs goals: Each student sets individualized goals for the week in their Online Learning Programs (OLPs) Log.
 These goals focus on progress planned for each student during computer-based learning experiences.
 The OLP Log is designed to help students set and track progress toward their individual goals and build a habit of showing quality work.
 OLP Logs help the Individualized Learning Specialists (ILSs) hold students accountable for their independent work.
 The OLP Log can also help build communication between classroom and online learning when teachers guide students in setting weekly/daily goals and check students' Logs weekly for quality work.
 Students write their goals in the OLP Lab Logs, which are kept in the Lab for fall semester.
 In the spring, as a reflection of their ownership of their progress, students in grades two through five begin to keep track of their own OLP Logs second semester.
+The ILSs help motivate student participation through the use of the wall tracker for AR class progress as well as the distribution of stickers.
+Students receive a sticker every time they get a perfect score on an AR test and every time they complete another micro test.
 See Appendix A-22 for example OLP goals.

 At Rocketship, we celebrate progress toward individual student goals.
-Every week during the Rocketship Launch/Landing Time, we celebrate achievements and give out awards based on growth and mastery.
-For example, we may award Reading Capes to the classes with the greatest progress on OLPs (e.g. lessons passed in iReady), or we may award "Math Medals" to the class who demonstrated the greatest proficiency on a recent formative assessment.
+Every week during the Rocketship Launch/Landing Time, we celebrate achievements and give out awards based on OLPs success.
+For example, we may award Reading Capes to the classes with the greatest progress on OLPs (i.e. lessons passed in iReady), or we may award "Micro Medals" to classes with the highest number of math micros (math skills, as described in Section B) mastered per grade with one class per grade level recognized.